fnyaung/Fablix-2021/README.md

         5. To run the example, follow the instructions on [canvas](https://canvas.eee.uci.edu/courses/36596/pages/intellij-idea-tomcat-configuration)

     - #### Collaborations and Work Distribution:
-        - Hyejin Kim worked on Task 1 and 2
+        - Hyejin Kim worked on Task 1 and 4
-        - Faustina Nyaung worked on Task 3 and 4
+        - Faustina Nyaung worked on Task 2 and 3 and 4

 - # Connection Pooling
     - #### Include the filename/path of all code/configuration files in GitHub of using JDBC Connection Pooling.